 27.16.2 Operating Channel Switch Procedure

+STA operating channel switch may be initiated for an HE STA that set UL MU Disable subfield to 0 in its mostly recent operating mode indication (27.8).
+Either an HE AP or a non-AP STA may initiate the operating channel switch for the non-AP STA when both the AP and the non-AP STA have set 1 in the Non-Primary Channel Operation subfield in HE Capabilities.

 An 20 MHz operating non-AP STA may include a STA Channel Switch Request Element in (Re)Association Request frame to inform an HE AP the candidate 20 MHz channel that the non-AP STA is willing to operate on.
 An AP may include a STA Channel Switch Response element in the corresponding (Re)Association Response frame.

-How the non-AP STA chooses the candidate 20 MHz channels to include in the STA Channel Switch Request Element and how AP selects a particular 20 MHz channel in the STA Channel Switch Response for the STA to operate on is beyond the scope of this specification.
+How the non-AP STA chooses the candidate 20 MHz channels to include in the STA Channel Switch Request Element and how AP selects a particular 20 MHz channel indicated the STA Channel Switch Response frame for the STA to operate on is beyond the scope of this specification.

-After the non-AP STA is associated with an HE AP, the non-AP STA may use STA Channel Switch Request frame (9.6.30.2) to request switching its operating channel if the receiving STA has indicated support of Non-Primary Channel Operation in its HE Capabilities element.
+After the non-AP STA is associated with an HE AP, the non-AP STA that may use STA Channel Switch Request frame (9.6.30.2) to request switching its operating channel if the receiving STA has indicated support of Non-Primary Channel Operation in its HE Capabilities element.
 After receiving a STA Channel Switch Request frame from a non-AP STA, the HE AP shall respond with a STA Channel Switch Response frame if dot11NonPrimaryChannelOptionallyImplemented is set to true and the HE AP may assign the non-AP STA to any 20 MHz channel as the operating channel.
-After receiving a STA Channel Switch Response frame which is a response to a STA Channel Switch Request frame sent by the non-AP STA and whose Status Code field indicates SUCCESS, the non-AP STA shall start switching to the channel indicated in the Channel Index field (9.4.2.227) of the received STA channel Switch Response frame if the Channel Index field indicates a different operating channel from the one that the non-AP STA is currently operating on.
+After the non-AP STA has received a STA Channel Switch Response frame which is a response to a STA Channel Switch Request frame sent by the non-AP STA and whose Status Code field indicates SUCCESS, the non-AP STA shall start switching to the channel indicated in the Channel Index field (9.4.2.227) of the received STA channel Switch Response frame if the Channel Index field indicates a different operating channel from the one that the non-AP STA is currently operating on.

 An HE AP may use STA Channel Switch Request frame (9.6.30.2) to request a non-AP STA to switch its operating channel if the receiving STA has indicated support of Non-Primary Channel Operation in its HE Capabilities element.
 After receiving a STA Channel Switch Request frame from the associated AP, the non-AP STA shall respond with a STA Channel Switch Response frame if dot11NonPrimaryChannelOptionallyImplemented is set to true.
+If the Status Code is SUCCESS, then the STA shall set the Channel Index subfield to be the same value indicated in the STA Channel Switch Request received from the HE AP.
+Otherwise, the Channel Index is set to 0.
 After transmitting the STA Channel Switch Response frame which is a response to a STA Channel Switch Request frame received by the non-AP STA and whose Status Code field indicates SUCCESS, the non-AP STA shall start switching to the channel indicated in the Channel Index field (9.4.2.227) of the received STA channel Switch Request frame if the Channel Index field indicates a different operating channel from the one that the non-AP STA is currently operating on.